-Tender chunks of perfectly steamed lobster lightly tossed in mayonnaise and black pepper with a touch of lemon and placed in a toasted buttery roll make this Lobster Roll a true New England Classic.
+Tender chunks of perfectly steamed lobster are lightly tossed in mayonnaise, black pepper, with a touch of lemon, and placed in a toasted buttery roll.
+This lobster roll a true New England classic!

-It’s officially the first day of summer today and nothing says summertime fun like a delicious New England lobster roll!
+It’s officially the first day of summer today and it’s time to gather up all the best summer recipes, like this delicious New England lobster roll!

 NOTE: This post was originally published August 2015, but I created a new Pinterest pin for it last week and it’s already been pinned OVER 1,300 TIMES in 5 days!!
 Figured if it’s that popular with folks, I should re-share it with all you guys so you aren’t missing out!

 When J and I lived in Florida, we used to eat lobster a few times a year.
 Now that we live in New England, we eat it a few times a month because, literally, it is less expensive than chicken.
 Bring on the lobster meat recipes!

 The price of lobster up here makes up for all the harsh, cold-ass, tundra, blizzard-storms-that-dump-36inches-of-snow-at-one-time winter conditions.
 Lobster is still accessible and inexpensive even during the winter.
 It’s a beautiful thing.

 How To Make A Lobster Roll:

 1) Use only fresh lobster: The frozen, pre-cooked stuff has no business here.
 You want quality.
 Also, the best rolls contain a mixture of the tail, claws, and knuckles.

 2) Simple seasonings: A touch of homemade or a good-quality store bought mayonnaise and fresh finely ground black pepper.
 A squeeze of fresh lemon juice is nice too.
 That’s it.
 No salt is needed because the lobsters are cooked in salted water.
 If you really want some fresh dill or chives, then put it in there, but understand that you don’t really need it.